 California Statute of Limitations For Medical Malpractice

 This is three years after the original injury date in California for personal injury cases relating to medical malpractice litigation.
-However, if there is a difficulty with realizing this has happened, such as an accident that shows no signs of harm to the victim's body, the harm is found by this claimant one year later.
-Generally, if the injury is concealed, this would involve contacting and receiving a specialist's diagnosis, although certain injured parties will practice due diligence and ascertain fairly that the injury occurs.
+However, if there is a difficulty with realizing this has happened, such as an accident that shows no signs of injury to the victim's body, the injury is found by this claimant one year later.
+Generally, if the injury is concealed, this would involve contacting and receiving a specialist's diagnosis, although certain injured parties will practice due diligence and ascertain fairly that the injury occurred.

 California Statute of Limitations on Discovery

 In general, the statute of limitations starts when the injured party causes the injury and allows three years to bring the case.
 This gives the individual enough time to build a case, recruit a medical malpractice lawyer, and collect proof.
 Recovery time is crucial, and the time required to start the claim is always increased.